Adamcake/Bolt/README.md

 - `cmake -S . -B build -G "Visual Studio 17"`
   - note: use `-A Win32` instead for 32-bit targets
 - Open the .sln file created in the `build` directory and go to "Build" > "Build Solution"
-- Create a new directory and copy all of the following into it: bolt.exe, the entire contents of the "Release" and "Resources" directories from your CEF distribution, and the "html" folder from this repository.
+- Create a new directory and copy all of the following into it: bolt.exe, and the entire contents of the "Release" and "Resources" directories from your CEF distribution.
 Then you can run bolt.exe from that directory.

 ### Mac